JuliaAttic/SparseVectorsOLD.jl/README.md

                 # y: a dense vector
                 # This operation is very common in machine learning context

+abs(x)          # element-wise map of abs, returns a SparseVector instance abs2(x)         # element-wise map of abs2, returns a SparseVector instance

 ## Reduction
 sum(x)      # Compute the sum of elements sumabs(x)   # Compute the sum of absolute values